rohe/fedservice/setup_federation/README_wallet.rst

 Consists of two files

 * conf.json
-    The configuration of the entitys components
+    The configuration of the entity's components
 * views.py
     The webserver's (Flask) interface configuration